Bayt-al-Hikmah/FastifyJs/Workshop5/Workshop5.md

   fastify.get('/api/tasks', {preHandler: fastify.authenticate,config: rateLimitConfig}, async (request, reply) => {
 ```
 Rate limiting ensures our API remains responsive and stable, providing a layer of security and robustness as our application scales.
-#### Warning
+#### Remark
-When setting rate limits, the main (global) limit should always have the highest limit.
+When setting rate limits, the global rate limit is just a default setting.
+It applies to all routes only if no other limit is defined.
-All other endpoints should use smaller, more restrictive limits, especially sensitive routes like authentication.
-Global limits cannot be overridden with higher values, only reduced.
-If the global limit is too low, no endpoint will be able to exceed it even if we apply a higher limit later.
+If a route or a group of routes defines its own rate limit, it completely replaces the global one.
+Because of this, the global limit should be a safe general value, not necessarily the highest one.
+Any route can later use a higher or lower limit if needed.
+Sensitive endpoints, such as login or authentication routes, should always use much stricter limits to prevent abuse.
+Less sensitive endpoints can use higher limits if required.
+In Fastify, the rule is simple: the more specific the rate limit, the one that is used.